awslabs/ai-on-sagemaker-hyperpod/website/docs/04-add-ons/Observability/Observability.md

 We will specifically cover 2 areas

 1. Container Insights in Amazon CloudWatch
-2. AWS managed open-source Observability using Grafana and Prometheus.
+2. AWS managed One-Click Observability using Grafana and Prometheus.